Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ![my color scheme of black green and white](assets/readme_images/ninja%20pp1%20color%20picks.png)

 ### Typography
-The website uses a sans-serif font for headings and a serif font for body text, which provides a clean and professional look.
+The website uses a sans-serif font for headings and a serif font for body text, which provides a clean and professional look. this is also very close to the actual 5kawasaki font on thier webpage

 ### Imagery
 The website uses high-quality images of the different models of the Kawasaki NINJA -ypu can see where i got the images fromm here----add in link to image sources here